-Definition of terms 16.2.
+16.2.
+Definition of terms

 Acquittal The process by which a recipient provides written proof that grant funds were used according to the funding agreement, ensuring efficient and effective use or demonstrating community value.
 Audit Closer financial examination of an acquittal to ensure that grant funds are expended correctly.
 A business An entity engaged in commercial, industrial, or professional activities for profit, including sole traders, companies, or partnerships.
 Community A group of people residing within the Noosa Shire local government area.
 Community Purpose A purpose that serves the public interest of Noosa Shire residents Confirmed funding Another source of grant funding already approved, or cash at bank etc. Eligible Satisfies the conditions, allowable expense Funding Agreement A legal agreement entered into by the successful applicant and Council noting the obligations of both parties.
 Grant Funds awarded through a formal program for a specific purpose aligned with Council policy, based on merit and subject to a written agreement outlining accountability.
-Guidelines Instructions outlining the purpose, key dates, assessment criteria, application process, and acquittal requirements for a grant.
-Ineligible Not allowed, legally or officially unable to be considered In-kind Donation or provision of goods or services other than cash contributions e.g. donated materials, volunteer labour
+Guidelines merit and subject to a written agreement outlining Guidelines merit and subject to a written agreement outlining accountability.
+Instructions outlining the purpose, key dates, assessment criteria, application process, and acquittal

 Not-for-profit organisation An incorporated organisation focused on providing community services, operating without direct or indirect profit for its members, both during operations and upon winding up.
-Organisations Incorporated Associations (under state legislation, often with 'Association,' 'Incorporated,' or 'Inc.' in their name); Incorporated Cooperatives (under state legislation, typically with 'Cooperative' in their name); Companies (under the Corporations Act 2001 , either proprietary or public); and Aboriginal Corporations (under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 ).
+Organisations Incorporated Associations (under state legislation, often with 'Association,' 'Incorporated,' or 'Inc.' in their name); Incorporated Cooperatives (under state legislation, typically with 'Cooperative' in their name); Companies (under the Corporations Act 2001 , either proprietary or public); and Aboriginal Corporations (under the Corporations (Aboriginal and Torres Strait Islander) Act 2006).
 Project The term 'project' in these guidelines refers to any initiative, program, event, equipment purchase or facility improvement project that your not-for-profit organisation is seeking funding for.
 Unconfirmed funding Another source of funding not yet approved or raised